18F/uswds-jekyll/pages/support/FAQs.md

 ### How do I request an increase in storage space?
 Please fill out an application form at [Request Project Storage](/support/request-storage) (eAuthentication required, non-ARS users should contact their sponsor) to request more storage.

+### How do I request access to a project directory?
+Only project directory managers can request access to their project space for other users.

 ### How do I get my data onto and off of Ceres?
 SCP, SFTP, lftp (to/from Box accounts) Globus, and hard drive shipment are supported.
 This is described in the [File Transfers section of the Ceres User Guide](/guide/ceres/#file-transfers).
 If you work near Beltsville, you may also use the SCINet lab located at the National Agricultural Library (NAL).
 Two computers with 10GB Internet2 SCINet connections are available.